joseramosvalderrama/pipeline-azuredevops-MEANfrontend/README.md

 ## Project configuration

 Configure the files

-/src/environments/environment.ts
+`/src/environments/environment.ts`

-/src/environments/environment.prod.ts
+`/src/environments/environment.prod.ts`

 Look the samples in the folder.
 Change the url of the file environment.prod.ts with the url of your API.

 ## Development server

-Run `ng serve` of `ng serve --prod` for a dev server.
+Run `ng serve` or `ng serve --prod` for a dev server.
 The first one reads the file environment.ts.
 The second one reads the file environment.prod.ts

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 More information https://angular.io/guide/deployment

 ## Build Docker Image

-Run `docker build -t helloworld-angular .` for build the Docker Image.
+Run `docker build -t helloworld-angular` for building the Docker Image.

 ## Run Docker Image